marktmiller/atari-8-bit-projects/graphics-without-input-mcmicrocomputer/Readme.md

 what you wanted.
 If you look at the values I set for the variables A and B in the Turbo Basic code, and compare them to his code, you'll see I had to adjust these values significantly to get it to work for the screen.
 This has a lot to do with how variable D is calculated.

+The Apple version stops the program with an END command.
+If you do that on the Atari, it goes immediately back to a Graphics 0 screen, erasing what was drawn.
+So, I have it draw text on the screen saying "DONE", just to the right of the design, when the program is through.
+It then goes into an endless loop to keep the image on the screen.
+Press the Break key, or System Reset to exit.